traefik-tech-blog/k8s-gateway-api/post.md

 helm install traefik --set experimental.kubernetesGateway.enabled=true traefik/traefik
 ```

 Note the `--set experimental.kubernetesGateway.enabled=true` flag.
-This procedure will install Traefik 2.4, enable the new Service APIs provider, and also create GatewayClasses and a Gateway instance.
+This will install Traefik 2.4, enable the new Service APIs provider, and also create GatewayClasses and a Gateway instance.

 More customization options for the installation, such as the label selector or TLS certificates (which you'll use later in this demonstration) are visible in the Helm chart's [values file](https://github.com/traefik/traefik-helm-chart/blob/master/traefik/values.yaml).